 In India tax rules are different for individuals earning income from salary and individuals having other types of income.
-E-Filing of Income Tax is a boon to them.
+E-Filing Income Tax is a boon to them.
 However, they still have to declare their salary income in a form online or offline to file their returns and knowledge of allowances that are paid by employers to meet various costs can come in handy while filing their return.

 What is an Allowance?

 - Dearness Allowance: Dearness Allowance (DA) is an allowance paid to employees as a cost of living adjustment allowance paid to the employees to cope with inflation.
 DA paid to employees is fully taxable with salary.
-The IT Act mandates that tax liability for DA along with salary must be declared in the filed return.
+The Income Tax Act mandates that tax liability for DA along with salary must be declared in the filed return.

 - Entertainment Allowance: Employees are allowed the lowest of the declared amount one-fifth of basic salary, actual amount received as allowance or Rs.
 5,000.
 This is an allowance provided to employees to reimburse the expenses incurred on the hospitality of customers.
 However, Government employees can claim exemption in the manner provided in section 16 (ii).
 All other employees have to pay tax on it.